OpenBuildings/jam/guide/jam/associations.md

 #### dependent

-If you set the `dependent` option to `Jelly_Association::DELETE`, then deleting this object will call the delete method on the associated object to delete that object.
-If you set the `dependent` option to `Jelly_Association::ERASE`, then deleting this object will delete the associated object without calling its delete method.
+If you set the `dependent` option to `Jam_Association::DELETE`, then deleting this object will call the delete method on the associated object to delete that object.
+If you set the `dependent` option to `Jam_Association::ERASE`, then deleting this object will delete the associated object without calling its delete method.

 > __Be careful__ You should not specify this option on a `belongsto` association that is connected with a `hasmany` association on the other class.
 Doing so can lead to orphaned records in your database.